-Our partner, Australian Athlete Tutoring specialises in providing Australian student athletes with individually tailored academic programs, to ensure that they can complete their school studies from anywhere around the world.
-Dr Alexandra Hand recently travelled to Austria to visit and work with the Australian student athletes who are participating in a Northern Hemisphere Alpine Ski Racing Program.
+Our partner, Optimise Learning specialises in providing Australian student-athletes with individually tailored academic programs, to ensure that they can complete their school studies from anywhere around the world.
+Dr Alexandra Pietsch recently travelled to Austria to visit and work with the Australian student-athletes who are participating in a Northern Hemisphere Alpine Ski Racing Program.

 The recent Winter Olympics has brought a little snow sport into all of the sweltering living rooms of everyday Australians.
 Have you ever stopped to wonder how an Australian might be able to make it to a Winter Olympics, given our climate and general summer sport culture?

 Of course we do have some snowy slopes available in the southern states, however for elite student-athletes, two or three months of training on snow each year is not enough.
 As most winter sport competitions are held overseas, it is important for athletes to experience skiing in the Northern Hemisphere as well.